kckecheng/cheatsheets/code_utils.rst

 GNU Global is a source code tagging system which can be used as a replacement of cscope.

-Notes: global does not get the capability to list caller/callee.
-Use cflow together to find caller/callee for c/c++.
-To extract caller/callee information, further processing needs to be performed, please refer to https://github.com/xenomonadbase/glcall/blob/master/bin/glcall.py

 ::

   # export GTAGSLABEL='native'